 Table 1: A table showing how reagent solubilities were screened.
 The first screening checks for reagent solubility in the main solvent, that is, pure acetonitrile.
 Reagents that fail this screening are then tested sequentially in different dichloromethane:acetonitrile ratios (1:0, 2:1, 3:1, 1:1, 1:2, 1:3), to minimize the number of experiments to run.
 Solubilities were test at concentrations, similar to the ones used in the workflow (20mM for metals, 20mM for amines, and 40mM for aldehydes).
 Reagents in bold failed both solubility screenings, and hence, were omitted from the reagent library.

 Reagent solubility tests were carried out to ensure reliable robotic handling and clean spectra acquisition.
-Fully dissolved reagents prevent any reagents from crashing out during robotic handling.
-Selecting solvents with peaks suppressible by our bench top NMR machine, and their peak positions having minimal overlap with reagent and product peaks ensure a clean spectrum for automated analysis.
+Fully dissolved reagents is paramount as lack (or partial solubilisation) of the reagents while preparing and dispensing the stock solutions would lead to unrealisable amount of the reagents being dispensed, leading to unreliable experimental results or robotic failure due to clogging of the liquid handler.
+Selecting solvents with peaks suppressible by our bench top NMR machine, and having signals with minimal overlap our reagent and product peaks ensure that the spectrum are suitable for automated analysis.
 Hence, acetonitrile and dichloromethane were selected as the main and secondary solvent respectively, and two solubility screenings were carried out to ensure maximal solubility (Table 1).
 The first screening tested solubility in, the main solvent, pure acetonitrile.
-Reagents identified as insoluble were then screened in different dichloromethane:acetonitrile ratios.
-This double screening identified 3 unsuitable diamines from the original reagent library (Table 1).
-Additionally, these screening test are feed into the main workflow programme so that the synthesis platform creates stock solutions based the identified reagent solubilities.
+Reagents identified as insoluble during the first screening were then screened in different dichloromethane:acetonitrile ratios.
+This double screening identified 3 unsuitable diamines from the original reagent library (Table 1) as they were insoluble in all solvent combination tested., The outcome of these screening test are feed into the main workflow programme so that the synthesis platform creates stock solutions based the identified reagent solubilities.
 Solubility testing, therefore, played an important role in: selecting appropriate starting material; reliable robotic chemical handling; and clean spectra acquisition.

-Lastly the workflow was unable to automate solid dispensing as this is still a hard and inefficient task to perform in automation.
+Lastly solid dispensing could not be automated at this stage as this is still a hard and inefficient task to perform in automation (or current commercial solution are prohibitively expensive).
 Therefore, for each run of the workflow, the chemist is required to weigh and load solids into vials.
 With 16 runs, and with 10 or more reagents to be loaded into each run, having a labelled zone to quickly identify where each reagent vial needs to be placed on the deck of the SWING platform, cuts down set up times and reduces human error.
 Hence, the shaker racks were numerated based on reagent IDs (Figure 10).

 With the tests and physical modifications in place, a programme that takes the chemical space, schedules reactions in batches and communicates between LCMS, NMR and synthesis platforms is needed.
 This programme was written in python and is run on the external pc (Figure 10) and its functionality is shown in Figure 11.
 The final setup of the synthesis platform is shown in S 3.